Delano Las Vegas

 Or if you need to sweat your cares away there’s also a fully equipped, high-tech workout room with all the latest treadmills and exercise equipment.
 I still don’t understand why anyone uses these in Vegas but if you do, you’re a better person than I am.

-The restaurant and nightclub at the top of the tower will also be getting a makeover but the dining room will still be overseen by Chef Alain Duccase.
-It will be a version of his award-winning Rivea that is hugely popular in St. Tropez and London, serving French and Italian cuisine.
-That should debut in 2015.
+The restaurant and lounge at the top of the tower are overseen by Chef Alain Duccase.
+The former is a version of his award-winning Rivea that is hugely popular in St. Tropez and London, serving French and Italian cuisine.
+The latter is Skyfall, with huge windows and an outdoor patio offering some pretty stunning views of Vegas.

 The 1,117 suites in the Delano have the same footprint as they did when it was THEhotel, with a formal two-room suite including a living room and separate bedroom plus a full bath and a guest bath.
 The earth tones continue here but lighter, with more cream and tan giving the space a brighter feeling than they used to have with the dark browns that dominated.
 In the living room is a couch, a chair, a big desk with plenty of outlets and a connectivity panel for the 46″ flat screen, a wet bar with a coffee maker, a mini bar with room to put your own items in it (at no extra charge), and more.
 The bedroom has a massive, tufted leather headboard that takes up most of the wall plus more comfy furniture, another TV, and a closet.

-The bathrooms are marble affairs – big with a separate tub and shower and lots of high-end spa amenities from Malin and Goetz.
+The bathrooms are marble affairs – big with a separate tub and shower and lots of high-end spa amenities.

-And of course you’ll find the usual lineup of amenities including a safe, iron and board, Wi-Fi included in the resort fee, and more.
+And of course you’ll find the usual lineup of niceties including a safe, iron and board, Wi-Fi included in the resort fee, and more.

 Of course all this luxury doesn’t come cheap.
-Weekday rates are usually in the $150-250 per night range and weekends start at around $300 and go up from there (sometimes over $500), and that’s before you include the mandatory $35.84 per night resort fee.
+Weekday rates are usually in the $150-250 per night range and weekends start at around $300 and go up from there (sometimes over $500), and that’s before you include the mandatory $39 per night resort fee.
+Yes, you can sometimes get the rooms cheaper here but that doesn’t happen often.

 That’s a heck of a lot of money to pay when you could probably get something next door at Luxor for a quarter of that.
 Whether or not it’s worth it is a decision I can’t make for you, but I’m inclined to say that if you want to pay these kind of rates there are very few hotels in this town that do what they are doing as well as they are doing it.